ProfessorProf/valorscripts/README.md

 #### Set Valor Rate
 Syntax: `!set-valor-rate 2`

 Sets any selected characters to gain an amount of Valor per turn equal to the provided number.
-Use for Masters or anyone with the Limitless Power skill.
+Use for anyone with the Limitless Power skill (Masters will automatically gain 2 Valor per round).

 ### Automatic Features
 #### Status Tracker
 Track temporary field effects by adding them as custom labels to the Turn Tracker, with a Round Calculation set to -1 (or use !e to do this automatically).
 The turn tracker will drop its remaining turns by 1 each turn, and when it reaches 0, it will automatically be removed from the Turn Tracker.

 #### Valor Updater
 After you finish adding all characters to the turn order, add a label to the bottom called 'Round' - this will mark when one round ends and the next begins.
 Every time it passes, characters will automatically gain Valor for the new round.
 The red bar is assumed to be Valor, and it won't give characters Valor unless they have a defined max Valor.

-#### Max Value Sync
-When a character's maximum HP or ST changes for any reason, their current HP or ST will change by the same amount.
+Masters will gain double Valor.

 #### Ongoing Effect Processor
 When a character gains a regeneration or ongoing damage effect, add a label on the initiative right under them, and it will automatically process the effect after their turn.